akunna1/akunna1/README.md

 # Hi, I'm Akunna. 👋 And I like to code.

-## Full-stack | GIS developer based in North Carolina
+## Full stack | GIS developer based in North Carolina

 ### Tech Stack 💻
 Some of my favourite technologies and tools at the moment.